63 Medium Foliage Plants | 2026 Guide

 Medium Care Foliage Plants

-Our selection of 43 medium foliage plants combines the characteristics of this category with moderate care needs.
+Our selection of 63 medium foliage plants combines the characteristics of this category with moderate care needs.
+Ideal for those with basic experience.

 Why Choose Medium Foliage Plants?